Redline Garage is reader-supported. We earn affiliate commissions from qualifying purchases — how this works.

 How Oil Actually Degrades

 Three failure modes, often simultaneous.
 Viscosity shear: the long-chain viscosity-index-improver polymers that make a multi-grade work physically break apart under stress (valve train, turbo bearings), thinning the oil — full synthetic resists this far better.
 Chemical contamination: combustion produces water, sulfur compounds and unburnt fuel that accumulate in a cold engine rather than boiling off (why short trips are severe duty).
-Additive depletion: antioxidants, detergents, dispersants and anti-wear agents (ZDDP) are consumed as they work — once spent, the oil is chemically exhausted even if it still looks clean, which is why monitors model depletion rather than colour.
+Additive depletion: antioxidants, detergents, dispersants and anti-wear agents (ZDDP) are consumed as they work — once spent, the oil is chemically exhausted even if it still looks clean, which is why monitors model depletion rather than color.

 Oil-Life Monitors — What They Measure